 - To study the evolutionary relationship of parvalbumins and verify the IgE-binding epitopes of fish parvalbumins

-Corn is not a major allergenic food and is, in fact, rarely allergenic.
-However, some corn-allergic individuals do exist.
-Because of the rare nature of this allergy, the allergens in corn have been incompletely studied.
+Corn is not included as a major allergenic food source requiring source allergen labeling in any regulatory jurisdiction in the world.
+Some corn-allergic individuals do exist; however, the allergens in corn have been incompletely studied.
 FARRP M.S. student, Harsha Ariyarathna under the supervision of Prof. Goodman conducted research to isolate the major food allergen, lipid transfer protein (LTP) from corn seed and evaluate differences in LTP content in seeds from 9 commercial hybrids of corn grown in two locations in Nebraska.
 This research also demonstrated that almost all of the LTP is concentrated in the embryo and pericarp of the seed.

 The prevalence of tree nut allergy appears to be increasing in children in the United States.
 Walnut allergy is the most frequently reported among the tree nuts in the U.S. while pecan allergy currently ranks fourth.
 Both walnut and pecan belong to the Juglandaceae family, however, little information is currently available regarding the potential for clinical cross-reactivity between these closely related tree nuts.
 FARRP M.S. student, Jelena Spiric under the supervision of Prof. Baumert, is conducting research on characterization and stability of pecan allergens, and is examining the potential clinical cross-reactivity of pecan and walnut allergens using sera from pecan and walnut allergic individuals.